NicoNelli/lcm_bridge/README.md

 ## Objective:

-It is a ROS package and it converts ROS topic into LCM one and viceversa.
+It is a ROS package to convert ROS topics into LCM ones and viceversa.
 Such branch also converts Apriltag ROS topics for vision feedback.